linxinwNeo/Visualize_Turbulence/README.md

 Currently none.

 # Input Files
-Limited to the .inp, .rpt files outputed from Abaqus.
+Limited to the .mphtxt file output from COMSOL but the visualization technique can be used on any fluid data.